dotnet/arcade/Documentation/UnifiedBuild/VMR-Managing-SDK-Bands-SDK-branches.md

     runtime->>runtime: Change in runtime ➡️ RUN_2

-    par Parallel backflow
     runtime->>VMR_1xx: PR with source change to 📄 RUN_2 is opened activate VMR_1xx
     Note over VMR_1xx: ❌ Requires a change in SDK VMR_1xx->>VMR_1xx: Change is made to sdk, creating 📄 SDK_1.2 deactivate VMR_1xx
     Note over VMR_1xx: 📦 VMR_2 intermediates are built

     VMR_1xx->>SDK_1xx: Flow of 📄 SDK_1.2, 📦 VMR_2

-    and
-        runtime->>VMR_2xx: PR with source change to 📄 RUN_2 is opened activate VMR_2xx
+    VMR_1xx->>VMR_2xx: Flow of 📦 VMR_2
+    activate VMR_2xx
     Note over VMR_2xx: ❌ Requires a change in SDK VMR_2xx->>VMR_2xx: Change is made to sdk, creating 📄 SDK_2.2 deactivate VMR_2xx
     Note over VMR_2xx: 📦 VMR_3 intermediates are built
     VMR_2xx->>SDK_2xx: Flow of 📄 SDK_2.2, 📦 VMR_3
-    end

-    Note over VMR_2xx: ✅ Coherent state<br />VMR 1xx and 2xx have 📄 RUN_2
+    Note over VMR_2xx: ✅ Coherent state<br />VMR 1xx and 2xx have both 📦 VMR_2
 ```

 The diagram shows:

 1. A change was made in `dotnet/runtime`.
 This starts steps `2.` and `5.` in parallel.
-2. The change is flown in parallel to the VMR SDK branch where a PR with the source change is opened.
+2. The change is flown to VMR's 1xx branch where a PR with the source change is opened.
 3. The PR build fails and more changes are needed under the `src/sdk` folder.
 PR is merged.
    Official VMR build publishes intermediate packages for each repository.
 4. New sources of the `1xx` band, together with the we new runtime intermediate package are flown back to `dotnet/sdk`.
-5. Same as steps `3.`-`6.` but for the other SDK band.
+5. Intermediate packages of shared components are flown to VMR's 2xx branch.
+6. The PR build fails and more changes are needed under the `src/sdk` folder.
+PR is merged.
+   Official VMR build publishes intermediate packages for each repository.
+7. New sources of the `2xx` band, together with the we new runtime intermediate package are flown back to `dotnet/sdk`.

-After the last step, both SDK branches have the same sources of `dotnet/runtime` which means they're coherent.
+After the last step, the `1xx` VMR branch has the sources of `dotnet/runtime` that are packaged and used by the `2xx` branch which means they're coherent.

 ## Band snap